 Highly respected by his former students, Dr Neil Laurence Coomber spent five years teaching General Paper at Raffles Institution, where he set examination papers ranging from Prelims and Promos to Common Tests.
 He possesses exam setting, marking and standardisation expertise, having developed school curriculum and infopacks for a variety of themes.
 His teaching skills are highly regarded by those who have had the good fortune to study under him and his legendary General Paper notes are highly sought after.
 Prior to teaching in Singapore, he taught English to MBA, graduate and business students internationally.
 His impeccable credentials include a PhD from Oxford University supervised by the Pro-Vice Chancellor of Oxford University, Professor Dame Jessica Rawson, as well as a Certificate in Teaching Gifted and Talented Students from Purdue.
 He has trained at the Raffles Teaching Academy and NIE and many will remember him as the Master of Ceremony during the quintessential school rugby finals for several seasons running.
 He knows how to guide students with their UCAS applications and testimonials to top universities, ranging from Oxbridge to the Ivy League.

-Ms Juliana Nathan began her career in the finance sector, but a yearning to teach soon led her to leave her lucrative job in a bank and pursue a certificate from Cambridge in teaching English as well as young learners.
+Ms Juliana Nathan used to work in the finance sector, but a yearning to teach and shape the minds of future generations soon led her to pursue a certificate from Cambridge in teaching English as well as young learners.
 Warm, nurturing and kind, her students tend to enjoy her softer approach to ensuring they are meticulously guided, every step of the way.
 She challenges her students to make every lesson an engaging learning experience and supports them in their quest to become responsible for their own personal growth.
-With a wealth of experience in stretching students of varying academic abilities to their maximum potential, Juliana has proven popular with both her students and their parents.
+With a wealth of experience in stretching students of varying academic abilities to their maximum potential, Juliana is immensely popular with both her students and their parents.